 LXIX.
-Will the Government be pleased to state how many motor-cars, cycles, carriages, bycycles, electric fans, lamps, and telephones were commandeered from the inhabitants of Labore and what was the military necessity justifying such a course ?
+Will the Government be pleased to state how many motor-cars, cycles, carriages, bycycles, electric fans, lamps, and telephones were commandeered from the inhabitants of Lahore and what was the military necessity justifying such a course ?

 LXX.
-Is it a fact that most of the Europeans whose motor-cars had been commandeered were supplied by the military authorities with conveyances commandeered from Indian gentlemen ?
+Is it a fact that most of the Europeans whose motor-cars had been commandeered were supplied by the military authorities with conveyances commandeered from Indian gentlemen?

-LXXI. (a) Will the Government be pleased to give the names aud addresses of all the residents and institutions from whose premises electric fans, lights, and phones were removed ?
+LXXI. (a) Will the Government be pleased to give the names and addresses of all the residents and institutions from whose premises electric fans, lights, and phones were removed?

 (a) Have the fans, lights, telephones so commandeered been in all cases returned to their respective owners since the withdrawal of Martial Law?
-If not, why not?
+If not, why not ?

 LXXII.
 Will the Government be pleased to state if it is a fact that electric fans and lamps were removed by the Martial Law authorities from places of worship like the temples of the Brahmo Samaj and Arya Samaj, thus hurting the feelings of and causing discomfort to the worshippers?
-And is it a fact that in spite of representations having been made both to military and civil authorities these fans and lamps have not yet been returned a trict of Gujranwala who were sentenced to two years' rigorous imprisonment each by Mr. Wace, I. C. S.
+And is it a fact that in spite of representations having been made both to military and civil authorities these fans and lamps have not yet been returned ?

 LXXIII.
-Is the Government aware that in some cases tried by Martial Law officers, specially towards the close of the Martial Law period, the accused were convicted without the whole of the defence evidence being heard, even though witnesses were present in court on the ground of want of time. e.g., in the case of Lala Gurdasram and Lala Shivaram, pleaders of Hafizabad, in the dis-
+Is the Government aware that in some cases tried by Martial Law officers, specially towards the close of the Martial Law period, the accused were convicted without the whole of the defence evidence being heard, even though witnesses were present in court on the ground of want of time. e.g., in the case of Lala Gurdasr am and Lala Shivaram, pleaders of Hafizabad, in the district of Gujranwala who were sentenced to two years' rigorous imprisonment each by Mr. Wace, I. C. S.